sharadshrivastava/NewsApp/README.md

+News App
-Template App for MVVM + CLEAN architecture.
+It is based on MVVM + CLEAN architecture.
+Using Jetpacks, Navigation arch, Hilt for dependency injection and retrofit.